patooworld/vsixvhax/Signature-Help.md

 If a method has overloads (only possible with [externs](https://haxe.org/manual/lf-externs.html) in Haxe), you can use the <kbd>▲</kbd> and <kbd>▼</kbd> keys to switch between them:

 ![](images/signature-help/overloads.gif)

+### Configuration

+- `"haxe.enableSignatureHelpDocumentation"` - Lets you hide documentation in signature help popups if you find they take too much space.